 When running at super speed, Flash communicates with his team in real time; but to Barry his team would be talking super slow and to his team he would be talking super fast.
 A real time conversation simply is not physically possible at super speed.
 See more

 My name is Barry Allen and I am the fastest man alive.
-To the outside world, I am an ordinary forensic scientist.
-But secretly, with the help of my friends at S.T.A.R.
-Labs I fight crime and find other meta-humans like me.
-But when my daughter came back from the future to help, she changed the present, and now our world is more dangerous than ever and I'm the only one fast enough to save it.
-I am the Flash.
+To the outside world, I am an ordinary forensic scientist, but secretly with the help of my friends in S.T.A.R.
+Labs, I fight crime and find other meta-humans like me.
+I hunted down the man who killed my mother, but in doing so, I opened up our world to new threats, and I am the only one fast enough to stop them.
+I am The Flash.

 The Flash Theme